-My grandfather had a total of eight siblings.
-Five of his siblings are broken branches on the family tree.
-These five siblings died young.
+My grandfather had a total of eleven siblings, but I can only find records on eight of them.
+Eight of his siblings are broken branches on the family tree.
+These eight siblings died young.

 The first broken branch of his siblings is Mabel.
 The most is known about her.
 Mabel R. Cole was born 10 February 1896 in Dekalb County, Indiana.
 Her parents separated and divorced by 1910.
 She is found in the 1910 census in Detroit, Wayne County, Michigan, living with her maternal aunt Ona Belle Prindle and her aunt’s second husband Charles Danner, and her first cousin Helen J. Danner.